CUBRID/cubrid-manual/ko/sql/schema/table.rst

 					2            2                   '222-2222'            'Laura'
 					3            3                   '333-3333'            'Max'

-		--when deleting primay key value, it cascades foreign key value
+		-- when deleting primay key value, it cascades foreign key value
 		DELETE FROM a_tbl WHERE id=3;

 		1 rows affected.

-		SELECT a.id, b.id, a.phone, b.name FROM a_tbl a, b_tbl b WHERE a.id=b.id;
+		SELECT a.id, b.id, a.phone, b.name FROM a_tbl a, b_tbl b WHERE a.id = b.id;

 				   id           id                   phone                 name
 		==============================================================================
 					1            1                   '111-1111'            'George'
 					2            2                   '222-2222'            'Laura'

-		--when attempting to update primay key value, it restricts the operation UPDATE  a_tbl SET id = 10 WHERE phone = '111-1111';
+		-- when attempting to update primay key value, it restricts the operation UPDATE  a_tbl SET id = 10 WHERE phone = '111-1111';

 		In the command from line 1,